technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 10/Lab10.md

 # Lab 10: Implement prompt action for a quiz generation agent’s topic

+**Objective :**

+Prompt actions are one of the ways to extend Microsoft Copilots.
+They do this by creating business specific natural language actions.
+The actions are interpreted by the GPT model to perform the necessary action as instructed.
+These actions are wrapped within a AI plugin definition, which copilots can invoke at runtime when a matching intent or utterance is encountered.

+In this lab, you will learn to create a prompt action for a quiz generation topic which will generate quiz questions based on a given topic.

 ## Exercise 1: Use natural language to create an agent

 1. Open a browser and login to +++https://copilotstudio.microsoft.com/+++ and login with the